dnschneid/espleak/example/README.md

 Conveniently, the QMC5883L module's thru-hole header matches the pinout of the PCA9515A module.
 You can put a row of 4x 0.1" pins between the module and the PCA9515A as in the picture below.
 The two boards can be directly soldered to the pins at an angle so that when squeezed together they form a strong triangle.
 The CAT6 cable can then be soldered directly into the other side of the PCA9515A module.
-The module conveniently passes through VCC0, and there's no need to connect VCC1 to anything.
+The module conveniently passes through VCC0 and GND, and there's no need to connect VCC1 or EN to anything.

 ![QMC5883L oriented with pins](img/sensor1.jpg) ![QMC5883L with PCA9515A ready to solder](img/sensor2.jpg)